mchandler13/BoulderView/README.md

 ### Building The Dataset
 After each pull, new data would be added into the dataframe, with any repeats being omitted.
-The fetures I'm using are as follows:
+The features I'm using are as follows:
 * **ID**: The Tweet ID
 * **Type**: Picture, Video, Animated Gif, Other
 * **Pic_link**: the link to the picture, if applicable